notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 ## Atoms

-As previously mentioned, **Atoms** are units of state.
+As previously mentioned, **Atoms** are units of the state.
 They're updatable and subscribable: when an atom is updated, each subscribed component is re-rendered with the new value.

 Atoms are created using the atom function: